shifasomji/nn-proposal/index.md

 **Results:**

+Our model is a convolutional neural network using PyTorch's built in model that takes 3 channel images (3 initial inputs).
+Our neural network has 3 CNN blocks, where each block contains two convolution layers and one max-pooling layer.
+After applying the convolution, we use a flatten layer to convert the tensor from 3D to one-dimensional.
+We used a learning rate of 0.001 and the Adam optimizer as our hyperparameters.

 The following shows the results of testing our model by running it for ten epochs on the validation dataset.

 <p align="center">